 The consulate and/or the removals company if you use one (recommended) may ask you for additional documentation to be completed to facilitate the shipment of your consignment of goods to Mexico.

-The Mexican consulate will charge you a fee of about US$130 (or local currency equivalent) which must be paid in cash.
+The Mexican consulate will charge you a fee of about US$150 (or local currency equivalent).
 Removal companies may charge additional fees for paperwork preparation—ask your chosen removal company for details.

 Request submission and acceptance

-The Mexican Consulate will process your application, usually within two business days, and issue you with a certificate.
+The Mexican Consulate will process your application and issue you with a certificate.
 This certificate must accompany your shipment.

 Items that are allowed and disallowed